rafapereirabr/otp-travel-time-matrix/README.md

 ##### Step 4: Run the Python script

+Two options here:

-A simple script like `python_script.py` will return a travel time matrix for one single departing time (e.g. at 10:00:00 on  15-November-2015)
+**4.1** A simple script like `python_script.py` will return a travel time matrix for one single departing time (e.g. at 10:00:00 on  15-November-2015)

 `c:\jython2.7.0\bin\jython.exe -J-XX:-UseGCOverheadLimit -J-Xmx10G -Dpython.path=otp-0.19.0-SNAPSHOT-shaded.jar python_script.py`

-Another option is to use a script like `python_script_loopHM.py`, which will create a different travel time matrix departing every ten minutes, say between 10am and 6pm.
+**4.2** Another option is to use a script like `python_script_loopHM.py`, which will create a different travel time matrix departing every ten minutes, say between 10am and 6pm, and save each matix in a separete `.csv` file

 `c:\jython2.7.0\bin\jython.exe -J-XX:-UseGCOverheadLimit -J-Xmx10G -Dpython.path=otp-0.19.0-SNAPSHOT-shaded.jar python_script_loopHM.py`